soyersoyer/sysex-controls/README.md

 - Arturia KeyStep
 - Arturia MicroLab

-It doesn't support the KeyStep and BeatStep Sequencer yet.
+It doesn't support the KeyStep sequencer controls yet.

 If you think some untested devices work well, please let us know.
 If not, let us know as well.